SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "ABAP SQL SELECT statements
-"Using the NEW addition in the INTO clause, an anonymous data "object with a suitable type can be created in place.
+"Using the NEW addition in the INTO clause, an anonymous data "object can be created in place.
 SELECT *
   FROM zdemo_abap_carr
   INTO TABLE NEW @DATA(dref_7). "internal table